vmware/vic-product/docs/user_doc/vic_app_dev/putting_apps_into_production.md

 Note that an anonymous volume declared in a Dockerfile will manifest as a mounted disk of a default size (1GB) to a default datastore.
 This is almost always going to be the wrong option in production for the reasons stated above.

-In VIC 1.2 there will be the option to use NFS to mount shared read-write volumes to container VMs.
+You can use NFS to mount shared read-write volumes to container VMs.

 **Container Isolation**